 - Assistance with obtaining medications

-All information at the SIU is strictly confidential.
+All information at the Special Immunology Unit is strictly confidential.
 We realize the private nature of all patient information and make it our priority to maintain confidentiality.
 Patient charts and information are not shared with other health care providers without a release of information from the patient.